xtend-packages/rest-presenter/README.md

 ## Roadmap
 Check out our [Roadmap](https://github.com/orgs/xtend-packages/projects/1/views/1) for upcoming features and improvements.
 Feel free to open an issue for suggestions or feature requests.
 We'll soon be launching our Discord for collaborative discussions.
+Meanwhile start a discussion on GitHub to share your thoughts and ideas.

 ## Requirements